Contrastive Geometric Learning Unlocks Unified Structure- and Ligand-Based Drug Design

 \subsubsection{Inference Modes}

 ConGLUDe supports multiple inference modes.
 In classical \emph{virtual screening}, predictions are made by comparing the protein representation with the protein-specific component of the ligand embedding, $s\left(\Bp, \Bm_{\mathrm{p}}\right)$, where $s(.,.)$ denotes the cosine similarity and higher similarity indicates a higher likelihood of binding.
-This formulation also applies to \emph{target fishing}, where a ligand is tested across multiple proteins.
+This formulation also applies to \emph{target fishing}, where multiple proteins are ranked for a given small molecule.
 For \emph{binding site identification}, the VN-EGNN–based encoder directly outputs candidate pocket centers with confidence values.
 Predicted pockets can be ranked either ligand-independently by these confidence scores or in a ligand-conditioned manner by their similarity to the pocket-specific component of the ligand embedding, $s\left(\Bb_l, \Bm_{\mathrm{b}}\right)$.